analogdevicesinc/precision-converters-firmware/_sources/source/hardware/comm_interface.rst.txt

 .. image:: /source/hardware/identifying_virtual_serial_port.png
    :width: 350

-SDP-K1 can support high speed Virtual Serial USB interface, so by default Virtual Serial is configured as default interface in the Mbed firmware.
+SDP-K1 can support high speed Virtual Serial USB interface, so by default Virtual Serial is configured as default interface.
 The interface can be set to Physical (UART) serial port by defining macro **USE_PHY_COM_PORT** in the app_config.h file.

 .. code-block:: C